How to create a Zendesk workflow to escalate VIP customers based on CRM tags

 Go live in minutes with seamless integration

-Instead of the complicated setup we just walked through, a platform like eesel AI connects to your help desk and your knowledge sources (including your CRM) in just a few clicks.
+In addition to the robust native options, a platform like eesel AI connects to your help desk and your knowledge sources (including your CRM) in just a few clicks.

-The whole process is designed so you can set it up yourself.
-You don’t need to wait for a developer or sit through a long sales demo just to connect your tools and start building.
-This means you can get your Zendesk workflow to escalate VIP customers based on CRM tags up and running in a fraction of the time.
+The whole process is designed so you can set it up yourself, working right alongside your existing Zendesk ecosystem.
+This means you can get your Zendesk workflow to escalate VIP customers based on CRM tags up and running in a fraction of the time, providing an extra level of responsiveness for your team.

 Build a dynamic workflow with real-time data lookups

 When a ticket arrives, an eesel AI Agent can check your CRM in real time to see the customer's status at that exact moment.
-Is this person a VIP right now?
-This completely sidesteps the sync delay problem and makes your workflow far more reliable.
-The process becomes refreshingly simple: a ticket comes in, eesel AI checks the CRM, and if it’s a VIP, it takes action immediately.
+This provides a secondary check to your sync, ensuring your workflow is as reliable as possible.
+The process remains simple: a ticket comes in, eesel AI checks the CRM for the latest data, and if it’s a VIP, it ensures Zendesk prioritizes it immediately.

 Test your workflow with risk-free simulation

-Remember that feeling of activating a trigger and just hoping it works?
-With eesel AI's simulation mode, that's a thing of the past.
+To provide an extra layer of assurance alongside Zendesk's proven trigger system, eesel AI offers a simulation mode.
 Before your workflow goes live, you can run it against thousands of your past tickets in a safe environment.

-You’ll see exactly how the AI would have performed, check its accuracy, and get a clear forecast of its impact.
-This lets you launch your critical VIP workflow with complete confidence, knowing it's going to work the way you designed it.
-It's a peace of mind that native Zendesk triggers just can't provide.
+You’ll see exactly how the AI would have assisted, check its accuracy, and get a clear forecast of its impact.
+This lets you launch your critical VIP workflow with complete confidence, knowing it's going to work exactly as you designed it within your Zendesk environment.

 Go beyond basic escalation

 With a fully customizable workflow engine, just escalating a ticket is only the beginning.
-Once eesel AI identifies a VIP ticket, it can do so much more than just change the priority.
+Once eesel AI identifies a VIP ticket within Zendesk, it can do so much more than just change the priority.

 For instance, your AI Agent could: